CRISvsGAME/snappy/README.md

 -   Creating form request classes for data validation for separation of concerns

+### Grouping and Ordering Filters

+-   Using "GROUP BY" and "ORDER BY" to filter stores

+### API Versioning

+-   To comply with SOLID and REST principles, versioning of the API.

+### Testing

+-   Feature testing for the endpoints, though I focused on performance testing

-## Known Issues
+## Known Issues and Limitations

 -   SQLite doesn't enforce data types
+-   Used the "pcd" column only for postcodes (pay attention to spaces)
 -   The code has not been taken through refactoring
--   Inline documentation has not been added for brevity
+-   Non comprehensive inline documentation has been added for brevity
+-   Commit history has not been rebased and cleaned up
+-   Mixed casing between camel, snake and pascal case
+-   Use of Haversine formula to calculate distance (in kilometers)
+-   .env file is added to the source code for easiness (it shouldn't)

 ## License